peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 ### Author Contributions

-Peter J. Marko was responsible for the conceptualization, investigation, methodology, software development, formal analysis, documentation, and the original draft of the article.
-Kenneth McRitchie proposed the idea, assisted with the conceptualization, and reviewed and edited the article.
+Peter J. Marko was responsible for the conceptualization, data curation, formal analysis, investigation, methodology, project administration, resources, software, validation, visualization, and writing (original draft, review & editing).
+Kenneth McRitchie participated in the conceptualization, data curation, investigation, methodology, and writing (review & editing).

 Portions of this manuscript and the framework's source code were drafted, edited, and structured with assistance from Anthropic Claude Sonnet 4.5 and Google Gemini 2.5 Pro (July-October 2025).
 All AI-generated content was reviewed, revised, validated, and approved by the authors, who accept full responsibility for the final content and comply with PsyArXiv policies.